shoshievass/reopenmappingproject/README.md

 ## Other parameters
 All simulations share the same $I_0 = 0.15$ and simulate the first $T=100$ days of the epidemic.
 All remaining disease parameters are as specified in the file `parameter/seir_parameters.csv`.
 We use three different iterations of the file:
 - one with COVID parameters (pre loaded)
-- one with COVID parameters but we swap the hospitalization and icu probabilities with numbers corresponding to the flue season
+- one with COVID parameters but we swap the hospitalization and icu probabilities with numbers corresponding to the flu season (`alternative_parameters`)
-- same as above but divide death in hospital by 10
+- same as above but divide death in hospital by 10 (in `alternative_parameters`)

 ## What simulations do we run?
 The file `SLURM_workload.csv` contains all the vectors identifying the simulations we plan to run.
 A different workload file can easily be created using the `workload.R` script in the `auxiliary` folder.